 Lauded for her "lustrous and expressive voice" by the Seattle Times after her performances as Adalgisa in Norma, mezzo-soprano Phyllis Pancella receives continuous critical acclaim for her artistic versatility, superlative musicianship, and powerful stage presence.
 A truly accomplished artist, she has appeared on many of the finest international opera, concert, and recital stages in repertoire ranging from the Baroque era to that of the present century.

-In season 2012-13 Phyllis Pancella returns to Boston Lyric Opera as Despina in Così fan tutte, to Central City Opera as Mrs. Gibbs in Rorem’s Our Town, and sings as soloist in Messiah with Cincinnati Symphony Orchestra, under Jane Glover.
+Phyllis Pancella’s 2013-14 season includes soloist in Bach’s Christmas Oratorio with the Hong Kong Bach Choir under Jerome Haberman, a series of chamber recitals with violist Paul Neubauer, and singing in the New Music Showcase at the Academy of Performing Arts in Prague, featuring new work by Ladislav Kubik.
+In season 2012-13 she returned to Boston Lyric Opera as Despina in Così fan tutte, to Central City Opera as Mrs. Gibbs in Rorem’s Our Town, and sang as soloist in Messiah with Cincinnati Symphony Orchestra, under Jane Glover.
 Recent highlights include singing as soloist in an evening of Bach cantatas (curated by John Harbison) in a return to Chamber Music Society of Lincoln Center; in Messiah with the Philadelphia Orchestra, under Jane Glover; her return to Music of the Baroque Orchestra and Chorus to sing Sorceress in Dido and Aeneas; to Handel and Haydn Society to sing Handel’s Dixit Dominus and Mozart’s Requiem (released on the Coro label); to Louisiana Philharmonic Orchestra as soloist in Handel’s Messiah (Part One) and Bach’s Christmas Oratorio; to the Berkshire Choral Festival in works by Vaughn Williams, Elgar, and Brahms, Robert Page conducting; and singing as soloist in Mozart’s Mass in C Minor with Alabama Symphony.

 Ms. Pancella’s many other successes include Dorabella in Così fan tutte with Opera Grand Rapids; singing as soloist in Mozart’s Requiem and a concert featuring works by Handel, both with Music of the Baroque under Jane Glover; two concerts with the North Carolina Symphony Orchestra; in Messiah with the Louisiana Philharmonic Orchestra; in Bach’s Mass in B Minor with the Hong Kong Bach Choir; Dejanira in Handel’s Hercules, with Music of the Baroque; soloist in St. Matthew Passion at the Brooklyn Academy of Music, under Paul Goodwin; in Ladia Kubik’s Sinfonietta No. 3, “Gong”, with Florida State University’s Festival of New Music; and a return to Central City Opera as the title role in Rinaldo.